 Go upstairs to see their permanent exhibit called "Pathways from the Past" that includes animals and plants of the region, early settlers and the arrival of the railroad, along with more recent history.

-The Swannanoa Valley Museum offers two guided hike series (see this year's hikes).
+The Swannanoa Valley Museum offers two guided hike series.

 Hours & Admission